 You must have your character card on you at all times.
 It serves as a record that you are playing a valid character and are not cheating.
+Failing to produce your character card when requested will cause your character to instantly fall into the third phase of the Death Count (see Damage, Healing, & Death for more information on the Death Count).
 We recommend that you keep your character card in a place on your body or gear that you know it will not fall out of.
-Repeatedly failing to have your character card upon you will lead to a Staff intervention about the issue.